shawnmflemingc/web-basics/httptelnet.md

    - **Clear**: You can clear the current network log by clicking the "Clear" button (a circle with a line through it) before refreshing the page or initiating new network activity to focus on the new requests.

 ## Stop the Python HTTP Server
-When you're finished experimenting, you can stop the HTTP server by going back to the first terminal window and pressing `Ctrl+C` to terminate the server process.
+When you're finished experimenting, you can stop the HTTP server by going back to the first terminal window and pressing `CTRL+C` to terminate the server process.

 > [!NOTE]
 > This exercise is excellent for understanding basic HTTP interactions.
 It's very rudimentary and serves educational purposes more than practical application.